Featured Read

 In The Know is a daily synopsis of Oklahoma policy-related news and blogs.
 Inclusion of a story does not necessarily mean endorsement by the Oklahoma Policy Institute.
 E-mail your suggestions for In The Know items to gperry@okpolicy.org.
 You can sign… Read more [More...]

 What’s up this week at Oklahoma Policy Institute?
 The Weekly Wonk is dedicated to this week’s events, publications, and blog posts.
-This week at OK Policy, we released FY ’12 Budget Highlights, our signature analysis of the budget for the… Read more [More...]
+This week at OK Policy, summer intern Trevor Shanklin makes the case for reconsidering the criminalization of marijuana in… Read more [More...]

 In The Know is a daily synopsis of Oklahoma policy-related news and blogs.
 Inclusion of a story does not necessarily mean endorsement by the Oklahoma Policy Institute.
 E-mail your suggestions for In The Know items to gperry@okpolicy.org.
 You can sign… Read more [More...]